Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: Appendix B

 The proof follows the same steps as in Eq. (\ref{eqB4}), with the functionals $P$ and $Q$ in place of the functions $p$ and $q$, respectively.
 The functional relationships in Eq. (\ref{eqB5}) and (\ref{eqB5c}) allow $Q(-\nu ; -y)$ to be replaced by $Q'(-\nu; +y)$ in both; this change of sign for $y$ alone would not be possible with convolution.

-In consequence of this corollary, each frequency component of a GER pair of spectra $f$ and $g$ can be convolved with a different pair of corresponding GER lineshapes $P$ and $Q'$ that depend on the frequency as a parameter, and the result of adding these ``pseudo-convolved'' spectra will still obey the GER.
+In consequence of this corollary, each frequency component of a pair of spectra $f$ and $g$ that obey the generalized Einstein relation can be convolved with a different pair of corresponding lineshapes $P$ and $Q'$ that obey the generalized Einstein relation and depend on the frequency as a parameter, and the result of adding these ``pseudo-convolved'' spectra will still obey the generalized Einstein relation.
 Equality (\ref{rGER}) is a generalization of Eq. (\ref{eqB5c}) in the $Q'(-\nu; +y)$ form with

 The generalization is that the pair of functionals $r$ can depend on both energies $E$ and $E'$ plus both configurations $\eta$ and $\eta'$ and not just on the energy difference in the Bohr frequency $y$.
 With this generalization indicated by the subscripts on the pair $r$, the single arguments in $r$ are not a restriction over the two arguments in the functionals $Q'$ and $P$.
-If the reverse and forward functionals $r$ obey Eq. (\ref{rGER}) (as opposed to some generalization which might include changes in chemical potential from a configuration-dependent interaction of the molecule + environment with the radiation field and thermal reservoir) then the reverse and forward $B$-coefficient spectra will obey the GER in Eq. (\ref{eq21}) with the change in standard chemical potential calculated from the quantum levels of molecule + environment as in Eq. (\ref{eqP}).
+If the reverse and forward functionals $r$ obey Eq. (\ref{rGER}) (as opposed to some generalization which might include changes in chemical potential from a configuration-dependent interaction of the molecule + environment with the radiation field and thermal reservoir) then the reverse and forward $B$-coefficient spectra will obey the generalized Einstein relation in Eq. (\ref{eq21}) with the change in standard chemical potential calculated from the quantum levels of molecule + environment as in Eq. (\ref{eqP}).
 In this case, with a sufficiently large environment, the configuration-dependent effects of the molecule + environment interaction with the radiation field and thermal reservoir that are incorporated into $r$ should arise from the radiation field because its interaction with the molecule is not reduced by larger and larger environments between the molecule and the thermal reservoir.
 We will assume this to be the case because the environment and thermal reservoir must be large relative to their interface in order to define temperature (see Gibbs' discussion about neglect of their interaction on page 37 of ref. \onlinecite{RN3991}).

 {C-\arabic{equation}}